-You may be required to file your returns on a monthly or semimonthly basis instead of quarterly if you do not make deposits as required (see Deposit Requirements, later) or are liable for the excise tax on gasoline, diesel fuel, or kerosene and meet certain conditions.
+You may be required to file your returns on a monthly or semimonthly basis instead of quarterly if you do not make deposits as required (see Payment of Taxes, later) or are liable for the excise tax on taxable fuels and meet certain conditions.

-Form 720.
-The form has various sections.
+Form 720 has 3 parts.

-- Part I consists of excise taxes generally required to be deposited (See Deposit Requirements, later). - Part II consists of excise taxes that are not required to be deposited. - Part III consists of the lines for your total tax, showing any claims and overpayments from previous quarters, indicating the amount of your deposits, and determining the balance due or any overpayment.

-- Schedule A, Excise Tax Liability, is used to record your net tax liability for each semimonthly period in a quarter.
-Complete it if you have an entry in Part I. - Schedule C, Claims, is used to make claims only if you are reporting a liability in Part I or Part II.
+- Part I consists of excise taxes generally required to be deposited (see Payment of Taxes, later). - Part II consists of excise taxes that are not required to be deposited. - Part III is used to figure your tax liability for the quarter and the amount of any balance due or overpayment. - Schedule A, Excise Tax Liability, is used to record your net tax liability for each semimonthly period in a quarter.
+Complete it if you have an entry in Part I. - Schedule C, Claims, is used to make claims.
+However, Schedule C can only be used if you are reporting a liability in Part I or Part II.